TinkerMill/workshop-ess-alexa-controlled-device/docs/2_local_led.md

-# Lab 2: Local LED Toggle
+# Module 2: Local LED Toggle

 Upon completion you will have programmed your development board to toggle the LED when pressing the user button.
-This lab covers the basics of how to work with code on your laptop, and then compile, flash, and test on the MCU (development board).
+This module covers the basics of how to work with code on your laptop, and then compile, flash, and test on the MCU (development board).

-This lab covers:
+This module covers:

 * Opening a PlatformIO project within VSCode
 * Making small changes to the project code